tytydraco/yessleep/out/My_crew_and_I_are_stuck_aboard_an_abandoned_ship_It_wont_let_us_leave_Part_3.md

 “Come on guys, this way” I said, pointing to a sign at the start of the left hallway. *Verandah Grill, this way*.

 The four of us made our way down the hallway.
-An porthole stood open halfway down it, and as we passed it, the smell of the ocean filtered in.
+A porthole stood open halfway down it, and as we passed it, the smell of the ocean filtered in.
 I slowed to take a deep breath of it, letting it invigorate me a bit.

 And froze.